tgnemecek/core-website/src/collections/pages/index.md

 about:
   text: "Core Coaching & Consulting, LLC is a global group of change agents who
-    use the holistic system of The Balancing Act with individuals, leaders, and organizations to create Balance, well-being, and flow.
-We create lasting transformation with powerful tools that reveal where people or systems are out-of-balance, then implement pragmatic processes that quickly remove barriers to re-balancing from the inside-out.
-Our interventions are rooted in science and the ancient healing method of the 5 elements & Synergy.  "
+    use the holistic system of The Balancing Act with individuals, leaders, and organizations to improve Balance, well-being, and flow.
+We create lasting transformation with powerful tools that reveal where people or systems are out-of-balance, then implement pragmatic processes that remove barriers so they can re-balance from the inside-out.
+Our interventions are rooted in science and the ancient healing method of 5 elements & Synergy.  "
   image: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1595111411/logo_feamvb.png
 services:
   - title: CORE Leading